Make Your Next Trip Extraordinary

 Best for thrill-seekers

-Get out on the water to paddleboard or surf along the picturesque Cape Peninsula, or kayak among the southern right whales in Walker Bay, a two-hour drive from Cape Town.
+Get out on the water to paddleboard, surf, or kite surf along the picturesque Cape Peninsula, or kayak among the southern right whales in Walker Bay, a two-hour drive from Cape Town.
 If you’re really an adrenaline junkie, go down in a shark cage for an up-close-and-personal look at great whites.

 Dried meat (typically beef) called biltong, which is served everywhere—even on game drives—and is South Africa’s national obsession.